Connect with others who understand.

 Common Symptoms of Narcolepsy in Children

-The four main symptoms of narcolepsy in children and adults are similar:
+The four most common symptoms of narcolepsy are similar in both children and adults, including:

-Some children may also have additional symptoms compared to adults, including precocious puberty and symptoms of attention-deficit hyperactivity disorder (ADHD).
-Precocious puberty happens when a child starts to mature physically too early (before age 8 in girls and age 9 in boys).
+Some children may also have additional symptoms due to conditions that can be related to childhood narcolepsy, including attention-deficit hyperactivity disorder (ADHD) and precocious puberty.
+Precocious puberty happens when a child starts to mature physically too early (before age 8 in girls or age 9 in boys, according to the journal Psychoneuroendocrinology).

 Excessive Daytime Sleepiness

 Everyone with narcolepsy experiences excessive daytime sleepiness (EDS).
-This symptom is typically the first to appear in children and adults.
-Excessive daytime sleepiness in children means that they will feel frequent and severe drowsiness.
-EDS usually happens while the child is in a relaxed state, such as after lunch or when they are reading, sitting quietly in their classroom, or riding in a car.
+This symptom is usually the first to appear in children and adults.
+EDS causes frequent and severe drowsiness even after good nighttime sleep.
+EDS often happens while a child is inactive, such as when they’re riding in a car, sitting quietly in their classroom, or reading.

 Cataplexy

-When a child experiences an episode, they will often complain of weakness in the knees, base of their skull, head, or face.
-Cataplexy doesn’t cause a loss of consciousness, but a child may experience full-body paralysis, which can lead to a fall.
-In addition, small muscle twitches of the face, arms, or legs can happen.
+When a child has an episode of cataplexy, they may have weak knees, abnormal facial expressions, jaw weakness, slurred speech, or drooping eyelids.
+Cataplexy doesn’t cause a loss of consciousness, but a child may experience full-body weakness, which can lead to a fall.

 Sleep Paralysis

-Sleep paralysis in children is the brief inability to talk or move when they are either falling asleep or waking up.
-Sleep paralysis usually lasts for a couple of seconds or minutes and can be especially frightening for a child.
+Sleep paralysis in children is a short period when they can’t move or speak while falling asleep or waking up.
+Sleep paralysis usually lasts for a few seconds or minutes and can be especially frightening for a child.
+It usually stops if someone touches the child.

 Sleep paralysis imitates the lack of body movement that often happens during rapid eye movement (also called REM) sleep, which is believed to stop the body from acting out a dream.